 - Integrated Cardiovascular Function

 - Experimental Microsurgery and Transplantation Group

 The institute is also responsible for extensive courses and training within keyhole surgery and micro surgery, as well as invasive procedures for pediatricians.
 The clinicians also employed by the university take part in the education of medical students.

 Since its start in 1966, more than 140 doctoral theses have originated from the institute.
 The research has contributed to new treatment routines and diagnostic tools.

-Professor Håvard Attramadal is head of institute.
+Professor Håvard Attramadal is currently acting head of institute.